A Framework For Change - Matthew Taylor and The RSA

 A complex illustration, animation played a vital role in guiding the viewer - framing points and scenes as the voiceover spoke about them.
 The animation of characters and other imagery was also a key part of the film’s engagement, added to by sound effects which contributed a further layer to the interaction between the animation and viewers.
 The combination of all of this was a comprehensive explainer animation which held viewer interest as it guided them through the ideas, connections and broader points that have gone into Matthew’s ‘Framework For Change’.

-The context
+The Context

-You can watch the Matthew speaking about his ‘Framework For Change’ with Margaret Heffernan, Professor of Practice at the University of Bath School of Management, in his final RSA event here.
+You can watch Matthew speaking about his ‘Framework For Change’ with Margaret Heffernan, Professor of Practice at the University of Bath School of Management, in his final RSA event here.

 Cognitive are award-winning pioneers of whiteboard animation, and the creators behind the RSA Animates series.
 We help corporate, academic and charitable organisations like the BBC, TED, Coca Cola and Sanofi to tell their stories more powerfully.
 We’d love to supercharge your story, contact us today!